csci312a-s18/project-skeleton/server/README.md

 ## Running

 Launch server with `npm run start`.
 By default the application is available at <http://localhost:3001>.
+Alternately, to enable hot reloading of changes to the server, you can use `npm run watch`.

 ## Setup